 Spiritual Master vs. Spiritual Leader

 There seems to be a general confusion about the above terms.
-Many who claim to be spiritual masters are in reality (aspiring) spiritual leaders yet they do not seem to recognise the difference, but usually, this would not happen the other way around.
+Many who claim to be spiritual masters are in reality (aspiring) spiritual leaders yet they do not seem to recognize the difference, but usually, this would not happen the other way around.

 To clear up the confusion, and make sure the below advice finds its intended audience better, it is probably best to define what each of these terms truly means:

 A spiritual master is a highly spiritual being, often enlightened, although not necessarily.
 They are usually simple, humble people, who regard spirituality to be more important than popularity, material riches or fame.
-They are not easily recognised as true masters, mainly because they do not talk about it and don’t make a great show of being what they are.
+They are not easily recognized as true masters, mainly because they do not talk about it and don’t make a great show of being what they are.
 They lead quiet lives, try to “blend in”, and although they don’t usually agree with the masses and the way the world is headed, all they try to do is change things for the better, rather than draw attention to their person(a)s.

 On the other hand, a spiritual leader will be visible.
 They are on the front, leading groups of different sizes.
-They make sure they are instantly recognisable so that their followers can find them easily.
+They make sure they are instantly recognizable so that their followers can find them easily.
 They are often famous or at least crave fame.
 Material and financial well-being usually comes with the success of a spiritual leader, while, on almost all occasions, it is success itself that drives them forward.
 A spiritual leader is a great marketer and a smooth talker.
 They will seize every opportunity to display their wisdom and spread their own truth.

-The following simple tutorial is meant for people becoming part of the latter group, who aspire to be a successful spiritual leaders, yet had been wanting of success so far.
+The following simple tutorial is meant for people becoming part of the latter group, who aspire to be successful spiritual leaders, yet had been wanting of success so far.
 The 10 steps will highlight the main differences between how spiritual masters and leaders will approach each of these problems, then offer practical advice, for anyone wishing to become the latter.
 If you follow the instructions closely, you will soon find yourself closer to your desired success.

 1. Look like a spiritual master

-The best way to recognize a spiritual master is not being able to recognise them.
+The best way to recognize a spiritual master is not being able to recognize them.
 Truly spiritual people will (with a few exceptions) live among us and blend right in they do not want to be seen, known, or even known of.
-To be a spiritual leader however, you will need to be known.
+To be a spiritual leader, however, you will need to be known.
 How would you expect to be a leader, if there is nobody to be led (by the nose, on a leash or any other way you like).

 To-do: The very first step on your path to becoming a spiritual leader is looking like one.
 First, you should wear clothes that will represent spirituality in your local (or tighter virtual) community.
 For example, if you do martial arts or QiGong, you should wear Chinese silk clothing at all times.
 If you are into Buddhism, it is time to don those orange garments.
 For any religions, start with displaying any relevant symbols visibly and loudly, besides any obvious pieces of body wear.
 Later on, when your perspective broadens (along with your growing follower base), you may change your paradigm or even invent your own style, but it is important to remember, to always show your “spirituality” outwardly, as much as you can manage.